-It was difficult to completely assess the scientific soundness of the RSM from the information provided by the SFWMD.
+It was difficult to assess completely the scientific soundness of the RSM from the information provided by the SFWMD.
 The draft documentation, referred to as the Theory Manual, did not present a complete cohesive description of the model.
-The model documentation in its current draft state does not provide adequate coverage of the equations solved by the model and the numerical techniques used to affect their solution.
-Extensive descriptions of validation examples were not provided.
-However, a significant amount of supporting information in the form of journal articles, unpublished papers, and online documents was provided and/or identified for panel use.
+The model documentation in its current draft state does not provide adequate coverage of the equations solved by the current version of the model and the numerical techniques used to affect their solution.
+Extensive descriptions of validation examples for the current version of the RSM were not provided.
+However, a significant amount of supporting information in the form of journal articles, unpublished papers, online documents, written responses to both pre-workshop peer-review comments and a draft of this report were provided to the peer-review panel.
 Based on this information, the panel attempted to assess the scientific soundness of the model.